-Additionally a weather station might be required to do proper analysis of the measurements; especially important is wind direction and wind speed.
-With advanced software for noise analysis all measurements done during high wind speed causing a high noise level measured by the microphone can be easily extracted from the measurement results.
+Additionally, a weather station might be required to do a proper analysis of the measurements; especially important is wind direction and wind speed.
+With advanced software for noise analysis, all measurements done during high wind speed causing a high noise level measured by the microphone can be easily extracted from the measurement results.

 Event detection – what happened?